sffc/socketio-file-upload/README.md

 If wrapData is set to true, Siofu will use only one topic specified by instance.topicName and wrap the data into a parent message.

-The following examples are example settings for the client.
-However, :warning: IF YOU USE `wrapData` ON THE CLIENT, YOU MUST ALSO USE IT ON THE SERVER :warning:
+The following examples are example settings for the client. :warning: IF YOU USE `wrapData` ON THE CLIENT, YOU MUST ALSO USE IT ON THE SERVER. :warning:

 ex: